-- (13) a. welk bos heb jij gewandeld gister dan?
-Which wood did you walk yesterday then '[in] which wood did you go for a walk then yesterday?' - b. dus dat was toch niet zo handig geweest inderdaad dan.
-Thus that was yet not so handy been indeed then 'so that wouldn't have been so useful after all'
+(13) a. welk bos heb jij gewandeld gister dan?
+Which wood did you walk yesterday then '[in] which wood did you go for a walk then yesterday?'

 Immers 'after all' and namelijk 'namely' occur occasionally in final position as well: